 I always get so many compliments when I make this pumpkin roll.
 The layers are so pretty and delicious.
 I love the cream cheese filling…it adds the perfect amount of sweetness.
 Such a big crowd pleaser!

 The best part about this dessert is that you can make it ahead of time and freeze it until you’re ready to serve.
 I usually make mine in October and then stick it in the freezer for Thanksgiving, or whenever a time comes up that I need a dessert.
-All you need to do is wrap it in the saran wrap and then place in a freezer gallon zip top bag.
-So easy and perfect for fall!

-How to make a pumpkin roll
+How to Make a Pumpkin Roll

 This recipe does take a little bit of work and time, but it is so worth it!
 It tastes absolutely delicious and looks so pretty.
 Everyone always raves about it!
 Scroll down for the printable recipe.